Shushi-debug/diario_de_bordo_faculdade/README.md

 ## **Obrigada por ler até aqui!**
 Sinta-se à vontade para explorar, me contatar, pedir ajuda, dar sugestões, será sempre muito bem-vindo!

+# ADS Student's Logbook EN-US

+## **What is this repository?**

+Welcome to my space for learning and growth <3
+I created this repository as a scrapbook or a diary of my college journey: programmer version.
+As I advance in my studies and complete exercises that help me consolidate what I'm learning, I'll be recording everything here!

+## **Why this?**

+Well, I believe that every line of code, no matter how simple, represents a huge step in my evolution as a developer, and also reminds me that I'm a conqueror of my own obstacles.
+My goal with this repository is to have a place to archive, feel a little proud of myself, review projects, and remember the path I've taken and how much I've learned throughout my journey.

+## **Thank you for reading this far!**

+Feel free to explore, contact me, ask for help, or give suggestions—it will always be very welcome!